Milder disease stage in patients with primary biliary cholangitis over a 44-year period: A changing natural history.

 CONCLUSION: In recent decades, a pattern of primary biliary cholangitis presentation consistent with an older age at diagnosis alongside reduced disease severity has been noted; the observed trends may be explained by an increase in routine testing of liver function and/or a changing environmental trigger.
 (Hepatology 2018;67:1920-1930).

 Murillo Perez, Carla F; Goet, Jorn C; Lammers, Willem J; Gulamhusein, Aliya; van Buuren, Henk R; Ponsioen, Cyriel Y; Carbone, Marco; Mason, Andrew; Corpechot, Christophe; Invernizzi, Pietro; Mayo, Marlyn J; Battezzati, Pier Maria; Floreani, Annarosa; Pares, Albert; Nevens, Frederik; Kowdley, Kris V; Bruns, Tony; Dalekos, George N; Thorburn, Douglas; Hirschfield, Gideon; LaRusso, Nicholas F; Lindor, Keith D; Zachou, Kalliopi; Poupon, Raoul; Trivedi, Palak J; Verhelst, Xavier; Janssen, Harry L A; and Hansen, Bettina E, "Milder disease stage in patients with primary biliary cholangitis over a 44-year period: A changing natural history."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 465.